thisisthekap/AppStoreConnectNet/generated/docs/AppStoreVersionsApi.md

             var apiInstance = new AppStoreVersionsApi(httpClient, config, httpClientHandler);
             var id = "id_example";  // string | the id of the requested resource
-            var fieldsAppStoreVersions = new List<string>?(); // List<string>? | the fields to include for returned resources of type appStoreVersions (optional) var include = new List<string>?(); // List<string>? | comma-separated list of relationships to include (optional) var fieldsAppStoreVersionExperiments = new List<string>?(); // List<string>? | the fields to include for returned resources of type appStoreVersionExperiments (optional) var fieldsAppStoreVersionSubmissions = new List<string>?(); // List<string>? | the fields to include for returned resources of type appStoreVersionSubmissions (optional) var fieldsAgeRatingDeclarations = new List<string>?(); // List<string>? | the fields to include for returned resources of type ageRatingDeclarations (optional) var fieldsCustomerReviews = new List<string>?(); // List<string>? | the fields to include for returned resources of type customerReviews (optional) var fieldsAppStoreReviewDetails = new List<string>?(); // List<string>? | the fields to include for returned resources of type appStoreReviewDetails (optional) var fieldsAppClipDefaultExperiences = new List<string>?(); // List<string>? | the fields to include for returned resources of type appClipDefaultExperiences (optional) var fieldsRoutingAppCoverages = new List<string>?(); // List<string>? | the fields to include for returned resources of type routingAppCoverages (optional) var fieldsAppStoreVersionPhasedReleases = new List<string>?(); // List<string>? | the fields to include for returned resources of type appStoreVersionPhasedReleases (optional) var fieldsBuilds = new List<string>?(); // List<string>? | the fields to include for returned resources of type builds (optional) var fieldsAppStoreVersionLocalizations = new List<string>?(); // List<string>? | the fields to include for returned resources of type appStoreVersionLocalizations (optional) var limitAppStoreVersionExperiments = 56;  // int? | maximum number of related appStoreVersionExperiments returned (when they are included) (optional) var limitAppStoreVersionLocalizations = 56;  // int? | maximum number of related appStoreVersionLocalizations returned (when they are included) (optional)
+            var fieldsAppStoreVersions = new List<string>?(); // List<string>? | the fields to include for returned resources of type appStoreVersions (optional) var fieldsAgeRatingDeclarations = new List<string>?(); // List<string>? | the fields to include for returned resources of type ageRatingDeclarations (optional) var fieldsAppStoreVersionLocalizations = new List<string>?(); // List<string>? | the fields to include for returned resources of type appStoreVersionLocalizations (optional) var fieldsBuilds = new List<string>?(); // List<string>? | the fields to include for returned resources of type builds (optional) var fieldsAppStoreVersionPhasedReleases = new List<string>?(); // List<string>? | the fields to include for returned resources of type appStoreVersionPhasedReleases (optional) var fieldsGameCenterAppVersions = new List<string>?(); // List<string>? | the fields to include for returned resources of type gameCenterAppVersions (optional) var fieldsRoutingAppCoverages = new List<string>?(); // List<string>? | the fields to include for returned resources of type routingAppCoverages (optional) var fieldsAppStoreReviewDetails = new List<string>?(); // List<string>? | the fields to include for returned resources of type appStoreReviewDetails (optional) var fieldsAppStoreVersionSubmissions = new List<string>?(); // List<string>? | the fields to include for returned resources of type appStoreVersionSubmissions (optional) var fieldsAppClipDefaultExperiences = new List<string>?(); // List<string>? | the fields to include for returned resources of type appClipDefaultExperiences (optional) var fieldsAppStoreVersionExperiments = new List<string>?(); // List<string>? | the fields to include for returned resources of type appStoreVersionExperiments (optional) var fieldsAlternativeDistributionPackages = new List<string>?(); // List<string>? | the fields to include for returned resources of type alternativeDistributionPackages (optional) var include = new List<string>?(); // List<string>? | comma-separated list of relationships to include (optional) var limitAppStoreVersionExperiments = 56;  // int? | maximum number of related appStoreVersionExperiments returned (when they are included) (optional) var limitAppStoreVersionExperimentsV2 = 56;  // int? | maximum number of related appStoreVersionExperimentsV2 returned (when they are included) (optional) var limitAppStoreVersionLocalizations = 56;  // int? | maximum number of related appStoreVersionLocalizations returned (when they are included) (optional)

             try
             {
-                AppStoreVersionResponse result = apiInstance.AppStoreVersionsGetInstance(id, fieldsAppStoreVersions, include, fieldsAppStoreVersionExperiments, fieldsAppStoreVersionSubmissions, fieldsAgeRatingDeclarations, fieldsCustomerReviews, fieldsAppStoreReviewDetails, fieldsAppClipDefaultExperiences, fieldsRoutingAppCoverages, fieldsAppStoreVersionPhasedReleases, fieldsBuilds, fieldsAppStoreVersionLocalizations, limitAppStoreVersionExperiments, limitAppStoreVersionLocalizations);
+                AppStoreVersionResponse result = apiInstance.AppStoreVersionsGetInstance(id, fieldsAppStoreVersions, fieldsAgeRatingDeclarations, fieldsAppStoreVersionLocalizations, fieldsBuilds, fieldsAppStoreVersionPhasedReleases, fieldsGameCenterAppVersions, fieldsRoutingAppCoverages, fieldsAppStoreReviewDetails, fieldsAppStoreVersionSubmissions, fieldsAppClipDefaultExperiences, fieldsAppStoreVersionExperiments, fieldsAlternativeDistributionPackages, include, limitAppStoreVersionExperiments, limitAppStoreVersionExperimentsV2, limitAppStoreVersionLocalizations);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)